These boots were made for walking - as are Adelaide's streets. Catch up with a local guide and let them lead to the city's attractions and beyond.

 Since 1869, Adelaide Central Market has been at the epicentre of the food and cultural lifestyle of South Australia.
 It’s a vibrant, busy place filled with bakeries and patisseries, cafes, cheeses, fruit and vegetable stalls, meat and seafood, and dozens of artisan foods selling everything from roasted nuts to local olive oil.

 On a morning walking tour of the market you get to taste as you go, a bit of fruit here, some coffee there, an oyster, a slice or two of gourmet cheese.
 You hear about the history of the market and you get to meet to the market stall owners too.

-Tell me more: As well as two-hour Morning tours on Tuesdays, Thursdays, Fridays and Saturdays, there are also breakfast tours and market lunch tours.
-See Adelaide Central Market website for more information.
+Tell me more: The Adelaide Central Market has a two-hour morning tour which operates on Tuesdays, Thursdays, Fridays and Saturdays, there are also breakfast tours and market lunch tours

 Yella Umbrella Walking Tours, Adelaide